 The problem is that I am not sure how many really understand the several layers of privacy that could be at risk.

 And here is where Moms put their kids at risk. Â You know that security question “What is your mother’s maiden name?”
-Well… with so many women including there maiden name on facebook (“hey–my old friends can find me easier!”) it may actually put their childrens’ identity at risk.1 I suppose this wouldn’t be a problem, so long as we make sure we don’t connect to our parents/siblings, and so forth. Â But we share the information (Maiden name) and the say “oh, here are my kids’ names, too.”
+Well… with so many women including there maiden name on facebook (“hey–my old friends can find me easier!”) it may actually put their childrens’ identity at risk.[1. Â Of course, there are many other security questions that are often used. Â Pet’s name. Â Phone number.
+Favorite color. Â How many of those have you seen as information on Facebook–and when you put the information up there, did you think about the security questions you may have answered in the past?
+I know I didn’t.] Â I suppose this wouldn’t be a problem, so long as we make sure we don’t connect to our parents/siblings, and so forth. Â But we share the information (Maiden name) and the say “oh, here are my kids’ names, too.”

 Quickly, let me say I am in no way really trying to blame moms for ANYTHING here. Â It’s not the fault of Moms or the kids. Â I suspect all of us are in a sense “guilty” here–we don’t think about how easily people can connect the dots on this information.